 Who is a high-risk driver?

 High-risk drivers come in all ages and experience levels.
 Bankrate defines a high-risk driver as one with at least one speeding ticket conviction, at-fault accident, or DUI conviction on their driving record.
-Car insurance companies in California also consider drivers with a DUI conviction or with more than one accident or moving violation to be high-risk.
+Most car insurance companies in California also consider drivers with a DUI conviction or with more than one accident or moving violation to be high-risk.

 California’s points system for violations is one of the stricter in the country.
 Many states may suspend or revoke your license after accumulating six points.
 California could suspend your license after getting four points in one year.
 Considering that one at-fault crash may cost you three points for driver negligence, your license could be suspended after a second accident or ticket.

 How to lower your rate if you’re a high-risk driver

 High-risk drivers may have limited carrier options and higher premiums.
 However, once you find a carrier willing to write you a policy, there are a few steps you can take to help lower your premium:

 - Shop around to find the cheapest car insurance company and most affordable policy based on your current needs.